PrairieLearn/PrairieLearn/doc/courseConfig.md

 `Instructor` | A person in charge of the course.
 Has full permission to see and edit the information of other users.
 `Superuser`  | A server administrator.
 Has full access to everything.

+User roles `Student` through `Instructor` can be set in the `courseConfig.json` file.
+The `Superuser` role can only be specified in the [server `config.json` file](https://github.com/PrairieLearn/PrairieLearn/blob/master/doc/serverConfig.md).

 The detailed list of permissions for each role is:

 Operation                                                             | Student | TA  | Instructor | Superuser